AdrienRedon/pwa-vue/README.md

 > A Vue.js project

 Progressive web app with firebase cloud messaging and offline support through service workers.
+Note that you will need to click "Update on reload" in the Application tab of Chrome Dev Tools to get the latest code on each refresh.

 ## Build Setup